Lisa Ko: Memory Piece

 In 2024, Ko published her second novel, Memory Piece, with Riverhead Books.
-The book was inspired by early internet culture, performance art, malls, and the challenges of surveillance capitalism.
+The book was inspired by early internet culture, performance art, malls, and surveillance capitalism.
 Described as "queer not only in content but in form" and "a book about the triumph of community, friendship, and love," the novel follows three friends, a performance artist, a tech coder, and a housing activist, from the 1980s to the 2040s, using New York City as a microcosm of the larger political economy of the US.

-Lily Meyer, writing for The Atlantic, says that "Memory Piece asks what hopes are worth clinging to, what parts of society are worth participating in, what powers are worth putting in the energy to fight.
+Lily Meyer wrote for The Atlantic that "Memory Piece asks what hopes are worth clinging to, what parts of society are worth participating in, what powers are worth putting in the energy to fight.
 It belongs to an American literary tradition that includes Dana Spiotta, George Saunders, and their patron saint, Don DeLillo: writers whose characters sense that their lives happen at the whim of forces too enormous to understand or evade, but set out to dodge them anyway."

 At The Guardian, Holly Williams noted that "Ko writes with a cool, collected intelligence and is unafraid to wrangle big ideas."

 Barack Obama named Memory Piece as one of the selections on his Summer 2024 Reading List.
 Emma Roberts selected the book as the April 2024 read for the Belletrist Book Club.
-It received Best Book of the Year honors from Time, NPR, and Vogue and was longlisted for the New American Voices Prize.
+It was named a Best Book of the Year by Time, NPR, and Vogue and was longlisted for the New American Voices Award.